Micho001/unleashing-julia/README.md

 - > Guessing Game
     - requires a user input of number from 1 - 10. it repeats infinitly until the user guesses the correct number

+# In the notebook.jl section, i used the julia section in the terminal.
+And then install some dependencies called pluto of which i used in the writing the code and analyzing the data obtained from W H O for code 19.

+For more on it,
+    check Unleashing Julia: A Beginner’s Guide to the Fastest Programming Language for Data and AI 🚀 (https://earn.stackup.dev/campaigns/unleashing-julia-a-beginners-guide-to-the-fastest-programming-language-for-data-and-ai-6e44)
+        Quest 3 in stack up